 - Does not charge lender fees and uses non-commissioned loan officers

 - Claims to offer a 100% online loan process that is mostly paperless

-- Currently licensed to do business in 46 states and the District of Columbia
+- Currently licensed in 50 states and the District of Columbia

 He found the process antiquated, confusing, inefficient, and riddled with problems.
 His mortgage experience was so bad that he launched Better in 2014.

 The goal was to completely re-engineer the home loan process and truly digitize it at the same time.

 They also introduced more transparency by eliminating lender fees and posting daily mortgage rates right on their website.

 A year later, they decided to purchase a small mortgage originator based in Silicon Valley by the name of Avex Funding, which got them established quickly.

 Better said it funded its first 100%-digital loan without a single phone call just months later.